kennygrant/bestiary/interfaces.md

 Do not design interfaces for mocking, design them for real world use, and don't add methods to them before you have a concrete use for the methods.
 The exception to this is of course the extremely common error interface.

+## Avoid mixing interface and concrete types

+When defining interfaces in a package, don't also provide the implementation in the same package.

+* Define interfaces in the package that uses them
+* Define concrete types in the package that uses the package that accepts an interface

 ## Don't use pointers to interface

 You probably meant to use a pointer to your real type, or just a plain old Interface.
 You don't need a pointer to interfaces.